 1. Is Mary’s “salvation” the fact that God has looked on her lowliness and has given her a child for whom all nations will call her blessed?
 That kind of salvation would seem completely appropriate for Elisabeth, who carried the disgrace of being barren for many years.
 Mary, as far as we know, has not had such disgrace, except for what we often suppose to be the case with an unwed pregnancy.
 The ‘unwed but pregnant’ disgrace seems more warranted in Matthew’s gospel, where Joseph considers putting Mary away, but there is no mention of any such disgrace in Luke’s gospel.

 2. Another possibility is that Mary is speaking on behalf of all of the lowly – after all she is living under Roman occupation, as Luke noted in v.5 and will note again at the beginning of c.2.
 Moving from lowliness to blessed is a reason for magnifying God and rejoicing in one’s salvation.

-3. If all generations will call Mary “blessed,” then Elisabeth is like the mother of future generations, because she has already pronounced it.
+3. If all generations will call Mary “blessed,” then Elisabeth is like the mother, the forerunner, of future generations, because she has already pronounced Mary to be blessed.